a9na/to-doINO/README.md

 # to-doINO

-A to-do list app built using react
+A to-do list app built using React